DuckKnight-rpg/hello-world/README.md

 # hello-world
 Hello there.
-I like to learn new programming languiages.
-Working my way throug Python right now.
+I like to learn new programming languages.
+Working my way through Python right now.